Gabriel-Machado-GM/Online-Judge-Solutions-Python/README.md

 ## Contributions

 While this repository primarily serves as a personal portfolio, contributions and suggestions for improvement are welcome.
-If you identify potential enhancements or have additional solutions you would like to contribute, please feel free to open an issue or submit a pull request.
+If you identify potential enhancements or have additional solutions you would like to contribute, please feel free to open an issue or submit a pull request :)

 ## License